 The use of laser CO2 in food production processes has become a well accepted trend.
 Laser is often used to replace labeling processes or the printing of expiry dates, identifying codes and other distinguishing marks on food products.
-Markings on cheese or fresh products are some examples of laser use we have already covered in previous articles.
+Markings on cheese or fresh products (such as fresh fruit) are some examples of laser use we have already covered in previous articles.

 Another process that can be successfully achieved by laser is the marking ofย chicken eggs.